ANALYSIS-Softer inflation ‘huge relief’ for battered investors in U.S. stocks and bonds

 Further declines in bond yields and expectations of a less hawkish Fed stand to buoy a rally in many of the growth and technology shares that were badly hit earlier this year.
 Higher interest rates typically hurt tech and growth stocks as their valuations rely more heavily on future cash flows.

-The tech-heavy Nasdaq is up 20% from its mid-June lows, while many of the so-called meme stocks that have been favored by retail investors since last year staged impressive rebounds.
+In addition to a surge in the tech-heavy Nasdaq, many of the so-called meme stocks favored by retail investors since last year staged impressive rebounds.

 Retail investors bought a net $6.9 billion worth of stocks in the past week, up from a 2022 low of $4.2 billion of net buys in the week leading up to June 24, according to data from Vanda Research.